Changing Culture in Today’s Businesses

 |Read bio||Read bio||Read bio|

-Abe Brown will speak about innovative and collaborative strategies for ending child and family homelessness, and will share some ground-breaking work Inn from the Cold is currently doing in support of ending child and family homelessness.
+Abe Brown is leading a collaborative for ending child and family homelessness, and will share some ground-breaking work Inn from the Cold is currently doing in support of ending child and family homelessness.

-Stephanie Jackman will share about how social procurement leverages existing purchasing power to increase community benefits, which can include local economic development, targeted employment or training of marginalized people, and environmental benefits.
-This innovative adaptation of procurement processes offers new levers for creating an economy that works for all.
+Stephanie Jackman will share her experience of innovative adaptation of procurement processes which offers new levers for creating an economy that works for all.

-Roman Katsnelson will speak about how social economic organizations – whether private, public or third sector – work in contexts of complexity, and where strategies have to be adaptive and impact is emergent.
-CSR efforts and non-profit programs alike need responsive evaluation approaches that go beyond the bottom-line to help them learn from the impact they’re making.
+Roman Katsnelson will speak about how social economic organizations – whether private, public or third sector – work in contexts of complexity, where strategies have to be adaptive and impact is emergent.
+Responsive evaluation approaches that go beyond the bottom-line help to learn from the impact the organizations are making.

 |VP Indigenous Relations, Nuclear Waste Management Organization|